surge-synthesizer/surge/doc/FX Lifecycle.md

-# FX Lifecycle
+# Effects Lifecycle

-This documents how FX are created, swapped, initialized, etc... as of 8e03ba0b54b09 or so.
+This documents how effects are created, swapped, initialized, etc... as of commit `8e03ba0b54b09` or so.

 There's lots of cases.
-Lets enumerate all of them
+Let's enumerate all of them:

 ## Core data structures and Functions

-* `spawn_effect` creates an instance of an Effect with the appropriate type bound to a storage and data
+* `spawn_effect` creates an instance of an `Effect` with the appropriate type bound to a storage and data
 * `loadFx` compares the synth state with the runtime state and optionally reloads effects
     * the first argument `initp` if true means the new effect calls `init_default_values` and if false just forces all params within their default ranges
-    * the second `force_reload_all` makes all fx reload
+    * the second `force_reload_all` makes all effects reload
-    * loadFX begins in all cases where a type switches setting all params to type 'none'.
+    * `loadFx` begins in all cases where a type switches setting all params to type 'none'.
     * `loadFx` is called from three places
-        * synth::processThreadunsafeOperations if `load_fx_needed` is true with false/false
+        * `synth::processAudioThreadOpsWhenAudioEngineUnavailable` if `load_fx_needed` is true with false/false
-        * synth::processControl if `load_fx_needed` with false/false
+        * `synth::processControl` if `load_fx_needed` with false/false
-        * synth::loadRaw in all cases with false/true (namely, force a full reload on patch load)
+        * `synth::loadRaw` in all cases with false/true (namely, force a full reload on patch load)
-    * If a reload of either form has changed, the `updateAfterReload()` virtual method is called on the FX
+    * If a reload of either form has changed, the `updateAfterReload()` virtual method is called on the effect
-* `load_fx_needed` is a bool on SurgeSynth
+* `load_fx_needed` is a bool on `SurgeSynth`
-    * triggers a call to loadFx in processControlEV
+    * triggers a call to `loadFx` in `processControlEV`
     * set to true in the constructor of synth
-    * set to true on a setParameter01 of ct_fxtype (so automation path)
+    * set to true on a `setParameter01` of `ct_fxtype` (so automation path)
-    * set to false in loadFx
+    * set to false in `loadFx`
-    * set to true in SGE when you have a tag_fx_menu
+    * set to true in `SurgeGUIEeditor` when you have a `tag_fx_menu`
-* The patch has the `fx[n_fx]` array which holds the FXStorage pointers
+* The patch has the `fx[n_fx]` array which holds the `FXStorage` pointers
 * The synth has an `FXStorage *fxsync` which is malloced to `n_fx_slots * sizeof(FXStorage)`.
-This object acts as an edit buffer for external editors who want to bulk update the type of objects.
+This object acts as an edit buffer for external editors which want to bulk update the type of objects.
-  * In the synth constructor it is set to the value of `patch.fx[i]` for each i
+  * In the synth constructor it is set to the value of `patch.fx[i]` for each `i`
-  * In SurgeGUIEditor the fxsync is used as the storage which is edited by the CSnapshotMenu, not the patch buffer
+  * In `SurgeGUIEditor` the `fxsync` is used as the storage which is edited by the `XMLConfiguredMenus`, not the patch buffer
-  * In `loadFX`
+  * In `loadFx`
-     * if reloading an FX, copy from the sync to the patch.
-This defacto means "take the sync values as they have been set by a UI"
+     * if reloading an effect, copy from the sync to the patch.
+This de facto means "take the sync values as they have been set by the GUI"
-     * Similarly if fx_reload[s] is true, copy from the sync and syspend and init the FX
+     * Similarly if `fx_reload[s]` is true, copy from the sync, thensuspend and initialize the effect
 * The slot `fx_reload[n_fx_slots]`
-  * This is set by SurgeGUIEditor primarily to force a reload of an FX in the event that the type has not changed
+  * This is set by `SurgeGUIEditor` primarily to force a reload of an effect in the event that the type has not changed

-## Empty FX to Loaded FX, FX On
+## Empty effect to loaded effect, effect enabled

 Spawn Effect is called twice